 Gatsby Benchmark 1 states that the careers programme should be regularly evaluated with feedback from students, parents, teachers and employers as part of the evaluation process.

 Use evaluation to measure whether your programme is delivering the intended learning outcomes and objectives.
 This can take place annually, after activities or at chosen points across the year.
+Two powerful questions that can be asked of students, parents, teachers and employers are:

 Help with Gatsby Benchmark 1